AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     }
     ```

-    The `ReplaceItemAsync` method updates the Cosmos DB document with the passed in object with the associated `id` and partition key value.
+    The `ReplaceItemAsync` method updates the Azure Cosmos DB document with the passed in object with the associated `id` and partition key value.

 8. Scroll down to the `SendTripAlert` method to find the following code block at the bottom of the file: